williamcioffi/egsocial/docs/readme.md

 ```

 ### calculate day by day availability

 The goal here is to create an ID x day matrix indicating availability for each ID, that is whether animals were "alive" on that day and therefore available to associate with others.
 We call that `nax_avail` by analogy with `nax` in [socprog](http://whitelab.biology.dal.ca/SOCPROG/social.htm).
-Note that there are more rows than individuals in this matrix because we are treating separately the same animal when lactating versus not for instance.
-This is a similar solution to that used by Ramp et al. (2010).
+Note that there are more rows than individuals in this matrix because we are treating separately the same animal when lactating versus not for instance (the same female could be coded as JF, LF, and NF).
+This is a similar solution to that used by Ramp et al (2010).

 What we've done here ignores any unknown age ids: UM, UF.
 UU, AU, and JU should have already been removed at this stage.

-The rules for assinging age and sex classes are the same as above with the following adjustment made neccessary by the day by day analysis:
+The rules for assigning age and sex classes are the same as above with the following adjustment made necessary by the day by day analysis:

 Lactating females are lactating from the first day they are seen with a calf until 30-Nov of the calf cohort year or until the last sighting of the mom and calf before a LOST code in the behavior.
 This could be modified if for instance a standard start day for lactation is preferable within the calving year.